SalahBioPhysics/ryr1_energyCalculations/README.md

 # ryr1
-Ryanodine Receptor is a Ca+2 channel involved in skeletal muscle excitation and contraction.
+Ryanodine Receptor is a Ca+2 channel involved in skeletal muscle excitation and contraction [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5142848/).

 Here, we are calculating the energy landscapes using MCCE.
 Calculations are done on two datasets.
 One with the RyR1 macromolecules in equilibrium with a thermal bath without any activating ligands and the other in equilibrium with both a thermal bath and a reservoir of ligands, specifically calcium, ATP, and caffeine.
 This pooling of data allows both species to be described in terms of the same set of mutually orthogonal conformational coordinates.